AFLplusplus/AFLplusplus/README.md

 ## Help wanted

-We were happy to be part of [Google Summer of Code 2020](https://summerofcode.withgoogle.com/organizations/5100744400699392/) and we will try to participate again is 2021!
+We were happy to be part of [Google Summer of Code 2020](https://summerofcode.withgoogle.com/organizations/5100744400699392/) and we will try to participate again in 2021!

 We have several ideas we would like to see in AFL++ to make it even better.
 However, we already work on so many things that we do not have the time for